InsanityCheck/LLamaArcFinetune/README.md

 The [ARC Prize](https://arcprize.org/) has recently started a Kaggle competition.
 Previously the contest was dominated by "DSL" algorithms, but this time around it seems like LLMs might take the cake.

-On public eval, Claude 3.5 and GPT-4o already achieve impressive results of 21% and 9% respectively at a Baseline.
+On public eval, Claude 3.5 and GPT-4o already achieve results of 21% and 9% respectively at a Baseline.

 ![](README_files/20240722164652.png)